wppolyglots/wptranslationday.org/README.md

 **See the analytics?**

 The theme is connected to google console + analytics you can view them by simply selecting Insights from the Admin Sidebar.

+**Hashtag pull with Tagregator?**

+Go to Tagregator -> Settings and fill them accordingly with your API credentials.

+Make a new page and use the shortcode`[tagregator hashtag="#myhashtag"]` replacing #myhashtag with anything you like to read.

 #### Tested on latest: Chrome, Firefox, Edge, IE11